Mael000/blog/blog/api-gateway-azure-bootcamp-2019/article.md

 ## Workaround for hiding public APIs

-APIs, being available through web, are by default discoverable (obviously excluding those on an intranet).
+APIs, being available through the web, are by default discoverable (obviously excluding those on an intranet).
 But you might want to "hide" endpoints and provide access only to API Gateways.
 How can you do this?

 There's a quick and dirty workaround: insert a GUID in the URL.
 So if you want to obscure this endpoint: